 In this course, students will be expected to use a variety of methods to solve real-life, practical, technical and theoretical problems.
 Topics include: relations and formulas, income and debt, data analysis and interpretation, measurement technology, owning and operating a vehicle, personal income tax, applications of probability, and business plans.

-WORKPLACE MATH 11
+WORKPLACE MATHEMATICS 11

 Prerequisite: WORKPLACE Math 10 or FPC Math 10 with minimum 60%